 A micro niche is really going to help me get more visitors and conversions!
-But how do I get into a passive income-generating micro-niche site?
+But how do I get into a passive income generating micro-niche site?
 The process of finding Micro-niche ideas is straightforward if you know how to do it correctly.

 The best way is to do competitor research and find out what strategies they are using to build links, create content, make money and create buzz online.
 However, you would need more than that.
 First, you should know where to start.

 But, if you will search it on Google, I promise you will see that everyone is talking about “Google auto-suggest”.
-While this is really very good to be a strategy, you cannot depend entirely on it.
-Because search engines work differently, and that’s why so many tools are launched and used by experienced and successful marketers.
+While this is really very good to be a strategy, but you cannot depend entirely on it.
+Because search engines work differently, and that’s why so many tools launched and used by experienced and successful marketers.

-It’s rightly said that knowing about something deeply gives you good results, so why not pick ideas sincerely.
+It’s rightly said that knowing about something deeply gives you good results, then why not pick ideas sincerely.
 Here are the steps and three best tools or methods to find any type of micro-niche site ideas that will not only help you attract the traffic that you always dream of.